fieldtrip/website/tutorial/spike.md

 ### Characterizing inter-spike-interval (ISI) distributions

 If spike trains are governed by a Poisson process, then the statistics of the spike train can be fully described: the distribution of waiting times between subsequent spikes is exponential, and the distribution of spike counts is Poisson.
 However, neurons show various non-Poissonian behaviors, such as refractory periods, bursting, and rhythmicity.
-These behaviors may arise from intrinsic dynamics (e.g. due to certain ion channel time constants), or from network processes (e.g. oscillations).
+These behaviors may arise from intrinsic dynamics (e.g., due to certain ion channel time constants), or from network processes (e.g., oscillations).
 To investigate whether the recorded spike trains reveal such non-Poissonian history effects, we study the ISI distribution.
 For the current dataset, we study the ISI distribution for the stimulus period, using the functions **[ft_spike_isi](https://github.com/fieldtrip/fieldtrip/blob/release/ft_spike_isi.m)** and **[ft_spike_plot_isireturn](https://github.com/fieldtrip/fieldtrip/blob/release/ft_spike_plot_isireturn.m)**.
 We compute the isi histogram using